root-project/jsroot/docs/HttpServer.md

 [shell] wget http://localhost:8080/ResetCounter/cmd.json?arg1=7&arg2=12 -O result.txt
 ```

-> [!CAUTION]: Registering commands via RegisterCommand() grants remote users the ability to
+**CAUTION: Registering commands via RegisterCommand() grants remote users the ability to
-> trigger server-side logic.
+trigger server-side logic.
 If not strictly restricted, this can lead to Remote Code Execution (RCE).
-> Never register commands that accept unvalidated user input,
+Never register commands that accept unvalidated user input,
-> and ensure the server is protected by authentication or limited to trusted local interfaces.
+and ensure the server is protected by authentication or limited to trusted local interfaces.**

 Access to registered commands can be restricted like:
 ```cpp